dotnet/training-tutorials/content/csharp/getting-started/for-loops.md

 Althought many developers would find the above example acceptable given its use of standard loop control variable names ``i`` and ``j``, it's often worth using more descriptive names when possible.
 In this case, since ``i`` represents the current row, it could be renamed ``rowIndex``.
 Likewise, ``j`` represents the current column, and so could be renamed ``columnIndex`` or ``colIndex``.
 Take care to choose good names for your variables, as this greatly improves the readability and maintainability of your programs.

 **Note:** The above program uses a couple of new ``string`` operations you may not be familiar with.
 First, ``ToString()`` can be called on any object to get string representation of it.
 In this case, the program is using it to convert an integer value into a string version of the same value (so, ``5`` becomes ``"5"``).
 Second, the ``PadLeft(3)`` method is used to add spaces to the beginning of a string until it reaches a certain length (in this case, 3).
-It's useful for working with fixed-width tables like the one this program is producing.
+It's useful for working with fixed-width tables like the one this program is producing (which lines up nicely as a grid in a console window, but isn't as pretty in a browser window).

 ## Next Steps